benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 * **One less point of failure** - Native DoH support meant I could eliminate cloudflared, while still using Cloudflare Teams as my upstream resolver.
 * **Config as code** - Settings are contained in a single YAML file that I could version and more easily deploy with Ansible.

-Pi-Hole has been around for longer and has a more established community, so again, you could be happy with either, but I've updated this post to reflect that since originally written, I now personally prefer and generally recomend AdGuard Home.
+Pi-Hole has been around for longer and has a more established community, so again, you could be happy with either, but I've updated this post to reflect that since originally written, I now personally prefer and generally recommend AdGuard Home.
 With that, let's get on to the setup (which continues to work for both):

 ### Docker Compose